anujakanase/Ansible/README.md

 Instead of writing every automation task from scratch, we can use Galaxy to pull pre-written, battle-tested code for common tasks like installing Jenkins, configuring a firewall, or setting up a Kubernetes cluster.

+* Ansible Vault

+It allows you to encrypt sensitive information like:

+🔒 Passwords

+🔒 API keys

+🔒 SSH credentials

+🔒 Secrets inside playbooks & variables

+* What is Ansible Red Hat Tower?

+It’s a web-based UI and automation controller that helps you:

+🔹 Centralize and manage all your Ansible workflows

+🔹 Schedule and monitor jobs

+🔹 Control access with Role-Based Access Control (RBAC)

+🔹 Integrate with CI/CD pipelines and external systems